 Some website owners may find these facts to be a little too trivial, but the speed of your website does matter.
 Studies show that 93% of users will leave a site if it takes more than 3 seconds to load.
 This is an important statistic because Google ranks the speed of websites as a ranking factor on its search engine.
 So, if you don’t want visitors to leave your site, you should optimize for speed.

 The number of internet users globally continues to grow, and the quicker a website loads, the more likely it is that a user will be satisfied with their experience.
 The web’s reliance on browser technologies has complicated this issue as browsers have been slow to adopt new methods for quickly loading websites.
 In fact, many major websites rank high on Google but still load slowly.
-This is because these sites are so large and rely heavily on content from other sites, which can slow down loading speeds.
+This is because these sites are very large and rely heavily on content from other sites, which can slow down loading speeds.

-You can improve your website load speed by optimizing images, minifying files, using a cache and cdn.
-These are techniques that help take load off of servers and allow for faster page loads.
+You can improve your website load speed by optimizing images, minifying files, and using a cache and cdn.
+These are techniques that help take the load off of servers and allow for faster page loads.
 Optimizing images reduces the file size of the image to increase the page loading time.
 Minifying files is another technique that means compressing or making code smaller without any loss in quality.

 Google has created a tool called Pagespeed Insights which you can use to check your site speed.
 The tool will analyze the website and provide suggestions for how to improve your site’s speed scores, including things like minifying scripts, combining CSS files, caching static content, and more.

-The pagespeed insight tool has received criticism for being misleading to users.
+However, the Pagespeed insight tool has received criticism for being misleading to users.
 It does not consider the page’s external content, but instead uses two different metrics, Time to First Byte (TTFB) and Document Complete (DC), which are too complex to understand without understanding data-center layouts.